 Information security needs to be a critical component of all businesses.
 There are many ways to lock down your information security and there are also many ways to test how secure your organization actually is.
-A penetration test is one of those methods for testing the security of your organization.
+A penetration test is one of those methods for testing the security posture of your organization.

 What is a penetration test?

 Penetration testing is an examination of how secure your systems, infrastructure, and buildings are— by attempting to exploit (or break into) them.
-By having your weaknesses exposed, you get a better understanding of where your security issues are and where improvements can and should be made.
+By having your security vulnerabilities exposed, you get a better understanding of where your security issues are and where improvements can and should be made.

 But it’s not always advantageous to get a penetration test.